wind-tempest/wind/README.md

 ## License

-This OS/Kernel is released under the GNU General Public License (version 3 or later).
-Please see [LICENSE](LICENSE)
+Wind/Tempest is licensed under the GNU General Public License v3 (or later).
+See [LICENSE](LICENSE) for more details.